pytorch/pytorch.github.io/_posts/2022-7-7-PathAI-Uses-PyTorch-to-Improve-Patient-Outcomes-with-AI-powered-Pathology.md

 One of the uniquely challenging aspects of applying ML to pathology is the immense size of the images.
 These digital slides can often be 100,000 x 100,000 pixels or more in resolution and gigabytes in size.
 Loading the full image in GPU memory and applying traditional computer vision algorithms on them is an almost impossible task.
 It also takes both a considerable amount of time and resources to have a full slide image (100k x 100k) annotated, especially when annotators need to be domain experts (board-certified pathologists).
 We often build models to predict image-level labels, like the presence of cancer, on a patient slide which covers a few thousand pixels in the whole image.
 The cancerous area is sometimes a tiny fraction of the entire slide, which makes the ML problem similar to finding a needle in a haystack.
 On the other hand, some problems like the prediction of certain histological biomarkers require an aggregation of information from the whole slide which is again hard due to the size of the images.
 All these factors add significant algorithmic, computational, and logistical complexity when applying ML techniques to pathology problems.

-Breaking down the image into smaller patches, learning patch representations, and then pooling those representations to predict an image-level label is one way to solve this problem as is depicted in the image above.
+Breaking down the image into smaller patches, learning patch representations, and then pooling those representations to predict an image-level label is one way to solve this problem as is depicted in the image below.
 One popular method for doing this is called [Multiple Instance Learning (MIL)](https://paperswithcode.com/task/multiple-instance-learning).
 Each patch is considered an ‘instance’ and a set of patches forms a ‘bag’.
 The individual patch representations are pooled together to predict a final bag-level label.
 Algorithmically, the individual patch instances in the bag do not require labels and hence allow us to learn bag-level labels in a weakly-supervised way.
 They also use permutation invariant pooling functions which make the prediction independent of the order of patches and allows for an efficient aggregation of information.
-Typically attention based pooling functions are used which not only allow for efficient aggregation but also provide attention values for each patch in the bag.
+Typically, attention based pooling functions are used which not only allow for efficient aggregation but also provide attention values for each patch in the bag.
 These values indicate the importance of the corresponding patch in the prediction and can be visualized to better understand the model predictions.
-This element of interpretability can be very important to drive adoption of these models in the real world.
+This element of interpretability can be very important to drive adoption of these models in the real world and we use variations like Additive MIL models [7] to enable such spatial explainability.
 Computationally, MIL models circumvent the problem of applying neural networks to large image sizes since patch representations are obtained independently of the size of the image.

 <p align="center">
   <img src="/assets/images/2022-7-7-PathAI-Uses-PyTorch-to-Improve-Patient-Outcomes-with-AI-powered-Pathology-2.png" width="100%">